bartonlp/bartonphillips.com/stocks/README.md

 1. **stockquotes.php** this is like **stock-price-update.php** but runs only once.

 1. **stockvalue.php** get the price*qty values from the `values` table.

+1. **stock-mov-avg.php** get the diff from 2022-02-10 to today and shows moving average high and low.

+Last Modified: BLP 2022-03-07 --

 ## Contact me: [bartonphillips@gmail.com](mailto:bartonphillips@gmail.com)